CAS Release Process

 This page documents the steps that a release engineer should take for cutting a CAS server release.

-You will need to sign up for a Sonatype account and must ask to be authorized to publish releases to the org.apereo package by creating a JIRA.
-Once you have, you may be asked to have one of the current project members vouch for you.
+You will need to sign up for an account and must ask to be authorized to publish releases to the org.apereo namespace.
+You may be asked to have one of the current project members vouch for you.

 GPG Setup